Interactive Components

 {

-parent::loadState($params); // here is set the $this->page
+parent::loadState($params); // $this->page is set here

-// follows the user value check:
+// follows the custom value check:

 if ($this->page < 1) {